Jamie Daw, PhD

-Jamie is currently working with Laura Hatfield on methodological improvements in difference-in-difference designs that use matching to balance baseline characteristics.
-Her dissertation research focuses on sources of health coverage for women before and after childbirth.
-She is also interested in the effects of emerging health insurance designs, including high-deductible health plans and health savings accounts, on health care access and health outcomes.
-She was a health policy intern at J-PAL North America's Health Care Delivery Initiative.
+Dr. Daw's research focuses on health insurance coverage and access to care around childbirth, as well as methodological improvements in difference-in-difference studies.
+She is also interested in the effects of emerging health insurance designs, including high deductible health plans and health savings accounts, on health care access and health outcomes.
+She was a health policy intern at J-PAL North America's Health Care Delivery Initiative and will join the faculty of Columbia's Mailman School of Public Health as an assistant professor in Fall 2018.

-Jamie holds a Bachelor of Health Sciences (Honours) from McMaster University and an MSc in Population and Public Health specializing in health services and policy research from the University of British Columbia.
-Prior to her doctoral studies, Jamie worked as a researcher with the UBC Centre for Health Services and Policy Research focusing on pharmaceutical policy and women’s health issues.
+Dr. Daw holds a Bachelor of Health Sciences (Honours) from McMaster University, an MSc in Population and Public Health specializing in health services and policy research from the University of British Columbia, and a PhD in health policy from Harvard University.
+Dr. Daw previously worked as a researcher with the UBC Centre for Health Services and Policy Research focusing on pharmaceutical policy and women’s health issues.

 Daw JR, Hatfield LA, Swartz K, Summers BD.
 2017.
 Women In The United States Experience High Rates Of Coverage ‘Churn’ In Months Before And After Childbirth.
 Health Affairs.
 36(4), 598-606.
 2017